iainbryson/iainbryson.github.io/_posts/2015-03-21-expense-visualization.md

   .attr("d", line);
 ```

 This is great, but what do you do if you're making bar charts or rectangles?
-When there's no canned `d3.svg.axis()` or `d3.svg.line()` to simply generate the SVG.
+When there's no canned `d3.svg.axis()` or `d3.svg.line()` to simply generate the SVG attributes based on the data; one typically sets the attributes directly.

 The solution I used was to split out the geometry attribute setting into separate functions, which then get `call`'ed in the resize function: